Back to Blog

 Explanation

-Archaeological evidence suggests that Aboriginal and Torres Strait Islander peoples have lived in Australia for at least 65,000 years, making them the world's oldest continuous culture.
-This knowledge is crucial for understanding Australia's rich Indigenous heritage.
+Archaeological evidence shows Aboriginal and Torres Strait Islander peoples have lived in Australia for at least 65,000 years, making them the world's oldest continuous culture.
+This is one of the dates the test comes back to most often.

 4. How many senators does each state elect to the Australian Senate?